The addition of more online title loan companies offers customers more options that previously. This has both advantages and disadvantages.

 Time to Fund the Title Loan

-In fact, some online title loans can take days or even weeks to fund.
+In fact, some online title loans can take days or even longer to fund.
 Often, they are funded after the lender receives your title.
 If you mail them your title and they mail you a check, this can take time.
 Direct deposit is faster than a paper check; but funding time still needs to be confirmed with the lender when comparing title loans.

 Finding the Best Title Loans using the Metrics